mariakiose/pyerasure-thesis/README.md

 To run the program, follow these steps:

-1) Open the terminal and execute the command: python3 program_name seed
+1) Open the terminal and execute the command: python3 program_name seed,

    Replace program_name with the name of your program file and seed with a number of your choice.

-2) Enter the total number of symbols to be sent.
+3) Enter the total number of symbols to be sent.

-3) Select the number of symbols that will be grouped together (generation size).
+4) Select the number of symbols that will be grouped together (generation size).

-4) Set the packet loss probability.
+5) Set the packet loss probability.

-5) Choose the ratio of encoded packets to source packets being sent.
+6) Choose the ratio of encoded packets to source packets being sent.

-6) Selection of Packet Management Mechanisms: Choose between  drop out-of-order packet and drop generation.
+7) Selection of Packet Management Mechanisms: Choose between  drop out-of-order packet and drop generation.
 (For more information, refer to Kiose-thesis)